Novgorod case

-The Novgorod Case was the controversial criminal case against Mrs. Antonina Martynova (formerly Fyodorova, née Stepanova).
-She was facing charges of attempted murder of her then 2-year-old daughter Alisa.
-The only witness was an 11 year old boy.
+The Novgorod Case involved Antonina Martynova (formerly Fyodorova, née Stepanova).
+She was charged with attempted murder while trying to murder her then 2-year-old daughter, Alisa.
+The sole witness was an 11-year-old boy.

-Antonina was being prosecuted under Articles 30.3 ("Preparations for a Crime, and Attempted Crimes") and 105.2 ("Murder") of the Criminal Code of the Russian Federation (CC-RF henceforth; these links and other Code(s) links below are for the English translation(s) of the latest versions of the Code(s), those currently in force in Russia).
+Antonina was prosecuted under Articles 30.3 ("Preparations for a Crime, and Attempted Crimes") and 105.2 ("Murder") of the Criminal Code of the Russian Federation (CC-RF).
+(CC-RF henceforth; these links and other Code(s) links below are for the English translation(s) of the latest versions of the Code(s), those currently in force in Russia).

-The case has been the subject of broad-ranging public debate in Russian media, online communities, and blogs.
-The discussion began in April 2007 with a post in the (Russian-language) blog of Antonina's husband (her domestic partner at the time), Mr. Kirill Martynov, aka LiveJournal user "hvil".
+The case sparked extensive public debate in Russian media, online communities, and blogs.
+Discussions began in April 2007 with a post on the (Russian-language) blog of Antonina's husband (her domestic partner at the time), Kirill Martynov (LiveJournal user "hvil").

 Background

 The term "Novgorod Case" was first used by the Russian news agency REGNUM on April 20, 2007.
-The main events of the case are taking place in the City of Veliky Novgorod, Russia.
+The main events of the case took place in the city of Veliky Novgorod, Russia.

 There are three people in Antonina's family.
-Her husband, Kirill Martynov, is a journalist and a lecturer in Philosophy at the Higher School of Economics in Moscow.
-Antonina, 22 and temporarily unemployed, is taking care of her daughter, Alisa, born in 2004 to Antonina's first marriage.
+Her husband, Kirill Martynov, is a journalist and was at the time, a lecturer of Philosophy at the Higher School of Economics in Moscow.
+Antonina, 22 and temporarily unemployed, was taking care of her daughter, Alisa, born in 2004 to Antonina's first marriage.

-Until mid-August 2007, the investigation was conducted by the Major Case Investigator Mr. Vladimir Vladimirovich Kolodkin, of Veliky Novgorod (MCI or MCI Kolodkin henceforth).
+Until mid-August 2007, the investigation was conducted by the Major Case Investigator Vladimir Vladimirovich Kolodkin, of Veliky Novgorod (MCI or MCI Kolodkin henceforth).

 Timeline

 2007

-On February 26, Alisa fell two floors down a stairwell in the building in Veliky Novgorod, where her grandmother lives.
+On February 26, Alisa fell down two floors of a stairwell in the building where her grandmother lives, in Veliky Novgorod.
 An 11-year-old boy, a friend of a neighbor's son, witnessed the fall.
 The boy allegedly stood on the landing one floor above.
 He reported to the neighbors that he had seen "an older girl push a younger one down".
 Antonina claims it was an accident.

 See versions of the events as seen by the prosecution and the defense below.

 The mother and daughter were rushed to the hospital in an ambulance.
 A medical examination revealed that Alisa sustained a concussion and some damage to her jaw, lost four teeth and had minor bruises.
-During the examination, the police, promptly called by the neighbours, had Antonina make a written testimony of the events.
+During the examination, the police had Antonina make a written testimony of the events.